renehorstmann/Pixelc/README.md

 Or just use the tooltip tool. ![img](res/button_tooltip.png)

 ## Highlights:
-- Multitouchmode for a great touch experience
+- Multitouch Mode for a great touch experience
 - Full mobile friendly [WebApp](https://renehorstmann.github.io/pixelc) compiled with emscripten
 - Frames and a .gif export
 - Layers